 1. Conduct surveys to encourage parental involvement

-Only 3 in 10 parents feel their voices are listened to at MAT, Local Authority and Government level.
-Evidently, parents need a greater platform to express their opinions.
-And surveys can help give them a voice.
+Only 3 in 10 parents feel their voices are listened to at MAT, Local Authority, and Government level.
+Evidently, parents need a greater platform to express their opinions, and surveys can help give them a voice.
 Surveys are an invaluable tool.

 They not only help you determine the success of recent initiatives but can also drive improvements.
 Additionally, they can be key to bridging the gap between parents and the governing board.
 This creates a win-win situation which sees parents both add value and feel valued.

-Better still, surveys needn’t be a drain of resources.
+Better still, surveys needn’t be a drain on resources.
 With free online survey tools like SurveyMonkey, you can set up a survey in minutes.
 And no need to collate responses – get quick insights with automatic charts and summaries.

 Aim to promote your survey as far and wide as possible to ensure a high response rate.
-This could be through the school website, newsletters, blog posts or social media.
+This could be through the school website, newsletters, blog posts, or social media.

-2. Invest in a parent engagement app
+2. Invest in a parental engagement app

 3. Optimise your school website